 Structure Of The Azure Function

 You have just created your first Azure function without writing a line of code!
 In standard Microsoft fashion, the Azure portal created some generic function code for you, so let’s break down what Microsoft coded.

 The default file that shows is a file called run.csx.
-In case you are not familiar with C# Scripting, there is an exceptional article by Mark Michaelis providing an introduction to C# Scripting titled Essential .Net – C# Scripting.
+In case you are not familiar with C# Scripting, there is an exceptional book I recommend to achieve a great understanding of C# Scripting called Serverless computing in Azure with .NET written by or this awesome Azure Functions course on Udemy.
 Additionally, if you click on the View Files tab on the right, you’ll see the other files created are a JSON file called function.json and a README file called readme.md.

 The readme.md file is pretty self-explanatory, but the function.json file has more to talk about.
 The two top-level nodes in the JSON are disabled and bindings.
 The disable node is a simple boolean that determines whether the function is enabled.
 The bindings node has a deeper structure though.

 The first level of the bindings is the input binding that is an HTTP trigger that can accept a get or post request.
 We know that it’s an input binding because the direction property is set to “in”.
 The second level of bindings is the output binding that returns an HTTP response.

 So… how do you test your function?
 Good question.
 Click on the Test tab next to the View Files tab.
 It should look like the image below.
 Set the HTTP method as a POST and within the request body, add some curly braces with a “name” property and any value for that property you would like to return in the response.

 Now scroll below the output text area and click the Run button.
 Shortly after, you should see a message in the output that says “Hello” and the value you selected for the name property.